avantec-iot/avantec-thingsboard/docs/intro/install-thingsboard-on-centos.rst

 Configure HAProxy to enable HTTPS
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

 You may want to configure HTTPS access using HAProxy.
 This is possible in case you are hosting ThingsBoard in the cloud and have a valid DNS name assigned to your instance.
-Please follow this `guide`__ to install HAProxy and generate valid SSL certificate using Let’s Encrypt.
+Please follow this `guide`__ to install HAProxy and generate valid SSL certificate using Let's Encrypt.

 .. __: https://thingsboard.io/docs/user-guide/install/pe/add-haproxy-rhel